rhansen/tap4sh/README.md

         add a known-to-fail testcase before fixing a bug).
       - unexpected pass:  When something is known to be broken, but for some reason the test is passing.
-(This usually happens immediately after fixing a bug but before the test case has been changed to 'expected pass'.)
+(This usually happens immediately after fixing a bug but before the testcase has been changed to 'expected pass'.)
       - skip:  A prerequisite is unavailable so the test isn't even performed (e.g., Valgrind isn't installed so skip memory leak